Philadelphia Equitable Distribution of Property Lawyer

 At the Law Office of Smith & Horwitz, our Philadelphia equitable distribution lawyers have more than 35 years of experience assisting divorcing or separating couples with their marital property, community property and separate property concerns.
 From family homes to inheritances, we understand how to classify and value property to create property settlement agreements that are in the best interests of our clients.

-Both divorcing spouses and separating unmarried cohabitants require legal assistance with regard to equitable distribution of property.
+Both divorcing spouses and separating unmarried cohabitants require legal assistance regarding equitable distribution of property.
 We assist clients through the process of inventory and valuation of assets, including:

 - Real estate, such as family homes or vacation homes